Dutch Low Saxon: Usage

 An increasing number of local political parties have used Low Saxon in their 2014 electoral campaigns.
 In 2014, a Facebook page called "Tukkers be like" gained more than 18,000 followers within a week.
 The page uses Twents cultural concepts and expressions in Twents.
-The idea of the page was based on the US Internet meme "Bitches be like", which gained enormous popularity in 2013, and inspired many to create their own versions.
+The idea of the page was based on the Internet meme "Bitches be like", which gained enormous popularity in 2013, and inspired many to create their own versions.
 The meme presents an image of a certain situation, to which a certain group would respond in a typical way.

 Education

 Dutch Low Saxon has long been stigmatised and kept out of schools.
 People of older generations may relate numerous accounts of their childhood in which contemporaries were afraid to go to school for fear of being reprimanded, or purposely ignored, for not speaking Dutch.

 The similarities between the languages made Low Saxon be regarded a dialect of Dutch, and shifting from Low Saxon to Dutch would be relatively easy.
 Instead of adapting the school curriculum and guiding the children into learning Dutch as a second language and embracing the potential of the Low Saxon language, non-Dutch speaking parents were advised to speak Dutch with their children instead to increase their chances of success on the job market.
 The result was a string of Dutch dialects with Low Saxon features, which were also looked down upon.

 As of 2014, Low Saxon is still not a part of the Dutch school curriculum.
 It is neither a subject nor a mode of communication.
 This causes a general lack of knowledge about, and appreciation for the language.
 Its possible role as a language of trade between the Netherlands and Germany is often dismissed, but a 2012 study indicates it may be a useful addition in international trade communications.

-As of 2015, language enthusiasts attempt to start up courses for the language and culture, especially in the Tweante region.
+As of 2015, language enthusiasts attempt to start up courses for the language and culture, especially in the Twente region.
 They are mostly studies aimed at the elderly but still prove to be very popular.
 There still is no professional attempt to promote the language into the school curriculum.

-Probably the largest single body of work ever produced in Dutch Low Saxon is the Dutch Low Saxon Wikipedia, begun in 2006 as a separate project from the German Low Saxon (Plattdüütsch) Wikipedia, which preceded it by three years.
+Probably the largest single body of work ever produced in Dutch Low Saxon is the Dutch Low Saxon Wikipedia, begun in 2006 as a separate project from the German Low Saxon Wikipedia, which preceded it by three years.